Felix-Nilsson/gpt-internship/README.md

 It was made in python using GPT-3.5 Turbo & Streamlit.

-This is one of three projects produced as of AI Swedens "GPT Summer Internship" for the summer of 2023, and was a collaboration between AI Sweden and Sahlgrenska University Hospital in Gothenburg.
+This is one of three projects produced as part of AI Swedens "GPT Summer Internship" for the summer of 2023, and was a collaboration between AI Sweden and Sahlgrenska University Hospital in Gothenburg.

 MedHelp is designed primarily with swedish in mind.